 Understanding Energy Efficiency Basics

 When we say an appliance is “energy efficient,” we mean it does the same job as other appliances but uses less electricity or fuel to do it.
-Think of it like a car that can drive the same distance using less gas.
-ENERGY STAR certification of an appliance tells us it is one of the most efficient options available.
+It’s like a fuel-efficient car that travels the same distance on less gas.
+One way to know if an appliance is energy-saving is by looking for the ENERGY STAR label.
+That label means it meets strong energy-saving rules from the government.
 These products typically use 10-50% less energy than standard models.
 This is important because using less energy means lower electricity bills for you.
-For example, if your old refrigerator costs $100 per year to run, an ENERGY STAR model might only cost $60-$90 per year.
-Over time, these savings add up.

-Key Benefits of Energy-Efficient Appliances
+Main Benefits of Energy-Efficient Appliances

-- Lower monthly utility bills
+- Lower utility bills each month

-- Higher home resale value
+- Can increase your home’s resale value

 What to Look for in Energy-Efficient Appliances